calaldees/teachingWorkshops/teacherTraining/ks3Programming.md

 Plenary
 -------

-### Teacher Standards
+### Teachers' Standards

-Correlate learning with teacher standards
+Correlate learning with teachers' standards

 * 2.f demonstrate knowledge and understanding of how pupils learn and how this impacts on teaching
 * 3.c high standards of literacy, articulacy and the correct use of standard English, whatever the teacher’s specialist subject